Isaac McCoy: Westward migration

 Soon after their marriage, the young couple departed Kentucky for Vincennes, Indiana.
 Although he had no training and no formal education, McCoy became a part-time preacher.
-In 1808 the Silver Creek Baptist Church, the first Baptist Church in Indiana, granted McCoy a license "to preach the Gospel wherever God in His providence might cast his lot".
+In 1808, the Silver Creek Baptist Church, the first Baptist Church in Indiana, granted McCoy a license "to preach the Gospel wherever God in His providence might cast his lot".
 The Silver Creek church was located near what became Sellersburg in Clark County.
-In 1809, McCoy became pastor of Maria Creek Church near Vincennes and in 1810, the Church ordained him as a minister.
+In 1809, McCoy became pastor of Maria Creek Church near Vincennes.
+In 1810, the Church ordained him as a minister.
 He was the town jailor at Vincennes.

-Through illness and poverty, McCoy traveled widely (if unsuccessfully) on the frontier promoting the Baptist church.
+Through illness and poverty, McCoy traveled widely, if unsuccessfully, on the frontier promoting the Baptist church.
 In 1817, the Baptist Board of Foreign Missions appointed him as a missionary to the settlers and Indians in Indiana and Illinois territories.
 Though his original intention was to preach to frontiersmen, his interests and concern for Indians quickly began to dominate his work.